ccarabine/Churchbarn-holiday-let/README.md

 * Corrective action: adjusted code to incorporate mute and video controls.

+d.)
+Falmouth packet restaurant website was removed

+* Changed to another restaurant 24 Street

+e.)
+Rick stein restaurant ceased trading, website address removed

+* Changed to another restaurant Artist Residence

 6.)
 Call to action (CTA) button on the mobile site was wrongly positioned in the middle of ’attractions’ grid section.

-* Corrective action: removed the barn wrapper out of the div class and moved code out of the div
+* Corrective action: removed the barn wrapper out of the div class and moved code out of the div so the button was underneath the section

 7.)
 Contact Page